-'The Assassination of Richard Nixon': Brilliant Sean Penn in everyday-life horror story
+The Assassination of Richard Nixon: Excellent Sean Penn as the all-American misfit in everyday-life horror tale

-Technically a sociopolitical-psychological drama about those for whom the American Dream is nothing more than a pathological delusion, Niels Mueller’s The Assassination of Richard Nixon works just as well as a horror film.

-From the very start, we know that something dreadful is about to happen.
+Technically a sociopolitical-psychological drama about those for whom the American Dream is nothing more than a pathological delusion, Niels Mueller’s The Assassination of Richard Nixon, co-written by Mueller and Kevin Kennedy, works just as well as a horror film: from the very start, we know that something ghastly is about to happen.

-As the fact-inspired story of salesman Sam Bicke (Sean Penn) progresses toward its bloody climax, the suspense increases until the violence, depicted in harrowing detail, explodes on screen.
+As this fact-inspired story of a troubled all-American Everyman progresses toward its inexorable climax, the sense of dread increases until the violence, depicted in harrowing detail, explodes on screen.

-The American Nightmare
+Living the American Nightmare

 Despite his extensive use of self-help books, Sam’s job is in jeopardy; his obnoxious boss (a superb Jack Thompson) is constantly berating him for his mediocre sales.
 Complicating matters, Sam’s estranged wife, Marie (Naomi Watts), is trying to fully extricate herself from him.
-Even Sam’s children aren’t much interested in spending time with their father.
+Even Sam’s children aren’t much interested in spending time with Daddy.

-Unable to adapt himself to a society that seems to be ruled by hypocrisy, deceit, and greed – with disgraced president Richard Nixon as the oft-televised embodiment of all that is wrong with the United States – Sam decides to find his own way to leave a mark in the world.
+Unable to adapt himself to a society that seems to be ruled by hypocrisy, deceit, and greed – with disgraced president Richard Nixon as the oft-televised embodiment of all that is wrong with the United States – Sam decides to find his own way to leave a mark on the world.
 That means hijacking an aircraft so he can crash it into the White House.

-Even though bits and pieces of another Sam – the nice-as-pie mentally handicapped Sam Dawson of I Am Sam – creeps into Penn’s performance every now and then, in The Assassination of Richard Nixon the Oscar-winning actor (Mystic River, 2003) still manages to convincingly bring to life a social outcast who is much more than the embodiment of a mere dimwit or a potential mass murderer.
+Although bits and pieces of another Sam – the nice-as-pie mentally handicapped Sam Dawson of I Am Sam – creeps into Penn’s performance every now and then, the Best Actor Oscar winner (for Clint Eastwood’s Mystic River, 2003) succeeds in bringing to life a social outcast who is much more than a movie sketch of either a simpleton or a potential mass murderer.

-On a personal level, its people are either unwilling or unable to offer solace and understanding to an emotionally distraught social outcast.
+On a personal level, its people are either unwilling or unable to offer solace and understanding to an emotionally distraught outcast.
 In fact, no one even bothers to notice that Sam Bicke is a man in dire need of psychiatric help.
-The consequences of this combination of corruption, apathy, and selfishness, Mueller and co-writer Kevin Kennedy tell us, can be disastrous.
+The consequences of this combination of venality, apathy, and selfishness, Mueller and co-writer Kevin Kennedy tell us, can be disastrous.

 The Assassination of Richard Nixon (2004)

-Dir.: Niels Mueller.
+Director: Niels Mueller.

-Scr.: Niels Mueller and Kevin Kennedy.
+Screenplay: Niels Mueller and Kevin Kennedy.

 Cast: Sean Penn.
 Naomi Watts.
 Don Cheadle.
 Jack Thompson.
 Michael Wincott.
 Brad William Henke.
+Nick Searcy.

-Samuel Byck & Travis Bickle: 'Taxi Driver' connection?
+Samuel Byck & Travis Bickle: Taxi Driver connection?